 - a driving test in the field with a DMV instructor.

 You will also be required to do the following to obtain a new license:

 - take any required courses (e.g., Alcohol and Drug Education),

-- provide the DMV with any required documentation (e.g., proof of insurance), and
+- provide the DMV with any required documentation (for example, proof of insurance), and

 - pay any applicable reissue, administrative, and court fees.